bbolli/tumblr-utils/README.md

 In incremental backup mode, `tumblr_backup` saves only posts that have higher ids than the highest id saved yet.
 No index files are updated.

-In XML backup mode, the original XML source returned by the Tumblr API is saved.
+In XML backup mode, the original XML source returned by the Tumblr API is saved under the `xml/` folder in addition to the HTML format.
-Images are not downloaded, and no index files are updated.

 In order to limit the set of backed up posts, use the `-n` and `-s` options.
 The most recent post is always number 0, so the option `-n 200` would select